 Users should note that while the Tor browser is pre-configured to work correctly, users on networks with firewalls or other security systems may experience difficulties.
 Moreover, being careless when browsing can still compromise one’s anonymity.
 Tor’s website has a comprehensive list of things to avoid doing while using the browser, as well as fixes for any problems that arise.

-Tor allows webpages, like clients, to protect their anonymity, by configuring a server to connect with clients at a Tor relay in between.
+Tor allows webpages, like clients, to protect their anonymity by configuring a server to connect with clients at a Tor relay in between.
 The server does not need to provide the IP address, and the user does not need it, instead using an onion address, a 16-character code that clients enter in place of a traditional URL.

 The hidden pages on the Tor network comprise one of the most famous darknets, which are networks only accessible through specific protocols.
-A phrase like darknet conjures up images of shady dealings, and not without cause.
-Some of the most notable hidden sites traffick in illegal goods and services, like the Silk Road, which was a popular black-market darknet shut down by the FBI in 2013.
+A phrase like “darknet” conjures up images of shady dealings and not without cause.
+Some of the most notable hidden sites traffick in illegal goods and services, like the Silk Road, which was a popular black market darknet shut down by the FBI in 2013.

 Anonymity is Tor’s bread and butter, and as such, it is probably impossible to get an accurate view of its user base.
 Specific trends become apparent, however, and some Tor advocates are especially vocal about their reasons for using the service.

 You might not know, but when Edward Snowden released information on the NSA’s PRISM program to news organizations, he did so via Tor.
 One doesn’t need to be an activist, freedom fighter, or criminal to appreciate Tor, however.
 Many academics and ordinary citizens endorse Tor as a tool to keep privacy and freedom of expression alive in the digital age.
+Agencies like the CIA are also active on Tor to make it easier to receive tips and information.

 While Tor is useful for browsing the web anonymously, it is not without problems.
 Naturally, this has drawn attention from government organizations like the NSA and FBI, who consider Tor a target of particular interest.